KvS-25/ReforgerArtyCalc/README.md

 # ReforgerArtyCalc
-Ballistic calculator and fire mission creator for Arma Reforger.
+Ballistic calculator and fire mission creator for Arma Reforger for multiple guns